 MONDAY William Lodger Marr 36 Railway Labourer Stansted Deal Hants

-Some Nonington residents living at Ratling were listed in the 1861 census as working as railway labourers.
-Their details can be found at http://www.kent-opc.org/Parishes/Census/1861Nonington.html
+Some Nonington residents are listed in the 1861 census as working as railway labourers, and their details can be found at http://www.kent-opc.org/Parishes/Census/1861Nonington.html

 The railway proved a mixed blessing to the inhabitants of Nonington and the surrounding parishes.
 Some, especially land-owners and farmers, benefited as the railways made for easier and cheaper movement of their produce and livestock to a wider market offering better prices, whilst small local businesses such as tailors, shoemakers and black-smiths, would have to compete with more readily available and cheaper mass produced clothing, foot wear and metal goods and tools.

-Nonington had no station for use by the people of the parish who had to travel to either Adisham or Shepherdswell stations to catch a train, with Adisham the best option for the majority of them.
+Nonington had no station and it’s inhabitants had to travel to either Adisham station, for Canterbury and beyond, or Shepherdswell station, for Dover, to catch a train.
 In January 1874 Nonington Parish Vestry discussed the possibility of the building of a more direct road from Nonington Church to Adisham station via Old Court Hill and Ratling.
 However, this scheme was abandoned when the compensation payable to the land-owners on the proposed route was calculated to exceed £1000, making the proposed road’s construction much too expensive.
 The highest demand for compensation came from the owner of Curleswood Park Farm, the Archbishop of Canterbury.

 After the coming of the railway the population of the Nonington and other East Kent parishes declined as it was then easier and cheaper for local people to escape the grinding poverty of a seasonal rural economy in the grip of an extended agricultural recession which lasted into the early 20th century and take up regular and better paid employment in the growing towns of North Kent and further afield.